silver2row/Teknic_BBB/README.md

 # ** I will be trying to set up some docs. **

-` These docs. will be in relation to BeagleBone Black Rev. C `
+`These docs. will be in relation to BeagleBone Black Rev. C.` and...
+`I am also trying to make this source work w/ the BeagleBoneAI-64, respectively.`

 # 1. Adding the correct documentation...